iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 43

-- Grab the first pick you inserted and gently slide it up toward the top corner of the iPad.
-Smooth and steady, like you're gliding into the weekend.
+- Grab that first pick you inserted and slide it up toward the top corner of the iPad.

 Step 44

-- Warm up the iOpener again and set it right on the top edge of the iPad, just above the front-facing camera.
+- Give that iOpener a quick reheat and stick it on the top edge of your iPad, right over the front-facing camera – nice and toasty!

 Tools Used